Hi, I'm Lucy

 The Bar Scheduling Tool

-As this work grew, it revealed another barrier to supporting women's sports, this time on the business side.
+This work revealed another barrier — on the business side.

 My close friend Nora was opening Babe's in Chicago.
 She told me she was spending hours every week manually planning their broadcast schedule.
 It felt like a problem that shouldn't exist.